kevinweber/lazy-load-for-videos/readme.txt

 This plugin improves page load times and increases your Google PageSpeed Score.
 It replaces embedded Youtube and Vimeo videos with a clickable preview image.
 By loading the videos only when the user clicks on the preview image – using jQuery –, no unnecessary JavaScript is loaded.
 Especially on sites with many embedded videos this will make your visitors happy.

+= New features: =
+* Display video titles on preview images

-Future features:
+= Future features: =
 * Choose between several "Play" buttons
+* Choose between several colours for your player
 * Upload your own "Play" button
-* Choose between several colours for your player
 * (Optional) video preview image for feeds
 * What you suggest